pjungwir/postgres-temporal-talk/slides.md

 Note:

-- It's okay if another row has the same id, as long as it's for a different time.
-- It's okay if two records has overlapping time, as long as they have different ids.
 - Like a uniqueness constraint, an exclusion constraint is always backed by an index to enforce it efficiently.
 Sometimes it can be a regular b-tree index, but when combining a scalar and a range it needs to be a GiST index like here.
-- As far as I know exclusion constraints are a Postgres-only innovation.
+- Exclusion constraints are a Postgres-only innovation.

 - We could call this a "temporal primary key".
 - You can do this today, but Postgres doesn't *know* that it's a so-called primay key.